Target of Opportunity Appointments

 Procedure

 With approval, departments and programs may choose to undertake a targeted search process—in lieu of or in advance of undertaking a national search.
-Units should engage in conversations with the Dean of the Faculty and other appropriate offices as soon as possible to ascertain how to best support the departments or program’s goals, including, for example, requesting resources for a new scholars series or to support campus visits for potential targets of opportunity.
+Units should engage in conversations with the Office of the Dean of the Faculty and other appropriate offices as soon as possible to ascertain how to best support the departments or program’s goals, including, for example, requesting resources for a new scholars series or to support campus visits for potential targets of opportunity.

 Steps:

-4. A request for waiver must contain a clear statement of:
+3. A request for waiver must contain a clear statement of:

-• the exceptional need for the waiver of search and an explanation of the distinctive qualities of the prospective candidate(s) for this position;
+• the exceptional need for the waiver of search and an explanation of the distinctive qualities of the prospective candidate for this position;

 • the expected rank and title for this position, and assurance that the candidate would be eligible for an offer through a national search;

-and should include the curriculum vita for the candidate(s).
+• the curriculum vita for the candidate.

-4. Upon review of these materials by the search committee, the search committee may request that the Dean approve a campus visit of the candidate(s).
+6. Upon review of candidate materials by the search committee, the search committee notifies the VPAA / DOF if they wish to proceed with a campus visit of the candidate.